CimmerianHydra/opal/readme.md

 ## Features

 - Easy-to-use GUI to choose which instances to convert to entries in your Steam Library.
-(TODO)
 - Always up to date with the latest instances installed in your PrismLauncher installation.
-(TODO)
 - One-click solution to convert all of your favourite instances to Steam game shortcuts.
-(TODO)

 ## About the Project